tzutongkao/Kao_Lab/_pages/openings.md

 <br/>

 <h3>Postdoc</h3>
-Postdoc positions can be funded by the following options.
+Postdoc positions can be funded by the options below.
 All applicants will be encouraged to apply for a competitive fellowship.
 Shortlisted applicants may be invited to an onsite interview with funded travel and accommodation.

 #### Funding
 * [EMBO Postdoctoral Fellowship](https://www.embo.org/funding-awards/fellowships/postdoctoral-fellowships)